smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 From a web browser, launch the Smart City web UI at URL `https://<cloudcluster-controller-node-ip>`.
 The GUI shows like:
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtcui.png)

-_Figure - SmartCity UI_
+_Figure 7 - SmartCity UI_

 ### SmartCity Termination

-Run the command for the SmartCity termination with expected result as below:
+Run the command for the SmartCity application termination with expected result as below:
 ```shell
 # cd cli-scripts/
 # ./88_terminate.sh